The ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2019-20 Q2’ report, containing statistics for July to September 2019, is now available.

 Driving Practical Tests

-- At the 30th September 2018 there were over 1,098,000 full and eligible licence holders with private cars / light vans entitlement.
-This was a rise of 1.1% compared with the total twelve months ago.
+At the 30th September 2019, there were almost 1,112,000 full and eligible licence holders with private-cars / light vans entitlement.
+This was a rise of 1.2% compared with the total twelve months ago.

 Road Transport Licensing

 At the 30th September 2019, there were just over 9,950 licensed taxi drivers, down by 6.6% when compared with the same point of 2018, and the lowest figure in our series.
 Similarly, there were nearly 8,800 licensed taxi vehicles, a small decrease of 0.2% when compared to the preceding quarter.

 During quarter two of 2019-20, DVA Enforcement staff spot-checked approximately 1,200 vehicles, of which 35% were Taxis.